-If everything is OK, atmospheric CO_2 (and climate) should be stable and there should be little (or no) drift in any of the output variables (because the spin-up should have been run to an equilibrium state and you have not changed anything in the control experiment, right?).
+If everything is OK, atmospheric CO_2 (and climate) following form the re-start should be stable and there should be little (or no) drift in any of the output variables (because the spin-up you are re-starting from should have been run to an equilibrium state and you have not changed anything in the control experiment, right?).

-It is good practice (i.e. do it!) to always run a control experiment for each different type of experiments - e.g. ideally run one control experiment for each set of CO_2 emissions experiments.
+It is good practice (i.e., do it!) to always run a control experiment for each different type of experiments - e.g., ideally run one control experiment for each set of CO_2 emissions experiments.